Did I Blink God?…This Is the Story of My Little Boy!

 Wow, did I blink God?
 My baby boy is a young man.
-He's not just any young man, he's a man that loves God, loves others as himself and loves the journey that awaits him.
+He's not just any young man, he's a man that loves God, loves others as himself, and loves the journey that awaits him.
 His very own independence journey of college and career making has ensued.
 From cradle to wings my youngest leaves the nest.
 He is off to fly with the eagles and I can hardly believe it; this is my story of Chris…

 I placed my hands on my tummy.
 I thought, “Hey God, is it possible?
 Are you giving me another miracle?”
 I remember a silent prayer and yes an admission of fear," Not again, Lord please, let this not be a dream."
 I remember praying to myself, "Dear God, my little girl needs another little person to love, please allow this feeling to be that miracle."

-I went into a convenience store during a gas station break and picked up the test.
+I went into a convenience store during a gas station break and picked up a cheap pregnancy test.
 When we got back to the house and after a wonderful Thanksgiving meal I would sneak off to an upstairs restroom and pee on the stick.
 (Sorry bud no way to make that poetic.)
-As those minutes passed it felt the years, I tried to live out your entire possible life and at the same time thought of the life of the sibling that had just passed.
+As those minutes passed it felt like years, I tried to live out your entire possible life and at the same time thought of the life of the sibling that had just passed.
 To say I was torn is an understatement.
 And then, there it was, two solid lines!
 There you were, my baby and to find out on Thanksgiving, did I blink God?

 Here's Chris :)